uohzxela/wordbase-solver/README.md

 Tesseract for OCR

-Progress: 40% (Able to extract all letters from a static image)
+Progress: 40% (Able to extract all letters accurately from a static image)